 The GIS is used to provide better planning and basin management.
-It is used to organize and store an extensive database of spatial information, including well locations, water level data, water quality information, well construction data, production data, aquifer locations, and computer model files.
+It is used to organize and store an extensive database of spatial information, including well locations.
+The GIS allows the spatial data to relate to the water level data, water quality information, well construction data, production data, aquifer locations, and computer model files which are stored in a regularly updated SQL database, assuring accurate and timely data output.
 In the coming year, this information will be further integrated with readily available data from other state and federal agencies, as well as other District departments.
 Staff uses the system daily for project support and database management.
 Specific information is available upon request to any District pumper or stakeholder and can be delivered through the preparation of maps, tables, reports, or in other compatible formats.
-Additionally, the District has made its web-based Interactive Well Search tool available to selected users.
+Additionally, the District has made its web-based Interactive Well Search tool available to the public.
 This web site provides these users with limited access to WRD's water quality and production database.
-In the 2018/19 FY and WY, the site will be upgraded to increase performance and functionality.
+In the 2018/19 FY and WY, the site was upgraded to increase performance, functionality and improve access.